 Don’t panic!
 Most of the time, tick bites won’t cause your dog any harm.
 If your dog is on tick prevention medication, a tick may still bite your dog, but will die before they can cause any negative effects.
 The tick will either fall off on its own or you may find a dead tick during the grooming process.

 Ticks can transmit disease in as little as 36 hours, so removing them immediately is important.
 Removing ticks is a straight-forward process and most pet owners are comfortable following these steps:

-- Continue to check the site for several days.
+Continue to check the site for several days.
 As previously stated, some reddening and itching can occur.
-If reddening worsens, you observe any inflammation or oozing, or it appears that your dog is in pain, contact your veterinarian.
+If reddening worsens, you observe any inflammation or oozing, or your dog seems to be in pain, contact your veterinarian.

-Now that you know how to get rid of ticks on a dog and what to do when you spot ticks in your yard or home, your confidence should be high enough to handle everyday tick problems.
-To hedge your bets against ticks altogether, stay diligent with your tick prevention and follow your veterinarian’s recommendations.
+Now that you know how to get rid of ticks on a dog and what to do when you spot ticks in your yard or home, you are ready to handle everyday tick problems.
+Stay diligent with your tick prevention medication and follow your veterinarian’s recommendations.

 Pet insurance can also provide reimbursement for preventive care expenses like tick and flea prevention.
 Wellness add-ons from AKC Pet Insurance (underwritten by Independence American Insurance Company) can help you ensure that your dog is healthy and happy during tick season and year-round.

 Maggie Dean is the proud owner of a Bichon Frise / Cocker Spaniel mix named Rocco and a Holland Lop rabbit, Bunson.
 She’s been the Inbound Marketer at AKC Pet Insurance since 2016 but has had a passion for animals her whole life.
 If you’re an animal lover, don’t forget to follow us on Facebook to keep up with all things cute, funny, and interesting!READ MORE ARTICLES